MicrosoftDocs/VBA-Docs/api/Publisher.PbTextDirection.md

 # PbTextDirection Enumeration (Publisher)

-Indicats the direction in which text flows in the specified paragraph.
+Indicates the direction in which text flows in the specified paragraph.